elimango/cinamango/README.md

-# Amenities4D
+# CINEMANGO
-root project in a series of [potentially many] different c4d workflow tweaks/additions.
+//root compiled project of a series of <various> custom C4D plugins and assets for stylized workflows.
+//elimango